JoRugg/Jruggles/category/gis.md

 ---
 layout: category
-title: Geographic Information Systems (GIS)
-category: GIS
+title: GIS
 ---

-A collection of GIS projects which demonstrate my interest and skill within urban planning
+A collection of GIS () projects which demonstrate my interest and skill within urban planning